lkris/my-phaser3-template/README.md

 # Phaser 3 template

-This is template a template to start a Phaser 3 project (https://phaser.io/).
+This is template a template to start a [Phaser 3](https://phaser.io/) project.
 It uses Webpack as a builder.

 ### Requirements

-We need [Node.js](https://nodejs.org) to install and run scripts.
+[Node.js](https://nodejs.org) is requested to install and run build/deploy scripts.

 ## Install and run